pnlbwh/pnlNipype/docs/TUTORIAL-PNL.md

 ```
 cd /rfanfs/pnl-zorro/
 ```
-Then you've succesfully conntected to the network.
+then you've succesfully connected to the network.

 In order to practice each step in the pipeline, we will use a sample case located in `/rfanfs/pnl-zorro/Tutorial/sourcedata/`